MoWobbler/Jail/README.md

 Commands
 -----
-All commands are usable only be admins.
+All commands are usable only be ops.

 ```
 /jail <player> <reason> [-a]